-The review team expresses its thanks to those who contributed to the development of this document, in particular the directors of Regional Training Centres (RTCs) and others who reviewed the first and subsequent drafts and whose valuable input has made this document a far better product.
-The WMO Secretary General, Professor Petteri Taalas, expresses its particular gratitude to the review teams led by Colleen Rae (South Africa), Steven Callaghan (United Kingdom), Christopher Webster (New Zealand) and Winifred Jordaan (South Africa).
-WMO would also like to thank the team members: Diakaria Kone (the Niger), Moira Doyle (Argentina), John Peters (British Caribbean Territories), Noer Nurhayati (Indonesia), Anna Timofeeva (Russian Federation), Peter Odjugo (Nigeria), Yao Xiuping (China), Somenath Dutta (India), Kevin Scharfenberg (United States of America), Peter Davidson and Mick Pope (Australia), and Isabelle Beau and Ludovic Bouilloud (France).
-Finally, WMO would like to thank the advisers Robert Riddaway, Sally Wolkowski and John Methven (United Kingdom), as well as Yinka Adebayo, Patrick Parrish (retired), Luciane Veeck and Mustafa Adiguzel of the Education and Training Office.
+I express my gratitude to the review teams led by Colleen Rae (South Africa), Steven Callaghan (United Kingdom), Christopher Webster (New Zealand) and Winifred Jordaan (South Africa), for their long-term commitment and dedication to this new edition.
+I extend my gratitude to the team members: Diakaria Kone (the Niger), Moira Doyle (Argentina), John Peters (British Caribbean Territories), Noer Nurhayati (Indonesia), Anna Timofeeva (Russian Federation), Peter Odjugo (Nigeria), Yao Xiuping (China), Somenath Dutta (India), Kevin Scharfenberg (United States of America), Peter Davidson and Mick Pope (Australia), and Isabelle Beau and Ludovic Bouilloud (France).
+I would also like to thank the advisers Robert Riddaway, Sally Wolkowski and John Methven (United Kingdom), and all who contributed to the development of this document, in particular the directors of Regional Training Centres (RTCs) and others who reviewed the first and subsequent drafts and whose valuable input has made this document a far better product.
+Finally, I thank the WMO Secretariat coordinating team lead by Dr Yinka Adebayo, with the support of Dr Patrick Parrish (retired), Ms Luciane Veeck and Mr Mustafa Adiguzel of the Education and Training Office.